 The roots of the campaign

-The campaign for a system of guardianship is part of Missing People’s wider Missing Rights campaign, launched in December 2010, which also includes the charity's calls for presumption of death law reform.
-It is distinct from the latter, as guardianship would enable families to manage and maintain a missing loved one’s practical affairs in case of a return, whereas presumption of death allows them to resolve them in cases where a return is unlikely.
+The campaign for a system of guardianship was part of Missing People’s wider Missing Rights campaign, launched in December 2010, which also includes the charity's calls for presumption of death law reform.
+It is distinct from the latter, as guardianship enables families to manage and maintain a missing loved one’s practical affairs in case of a return, whereas presumption of death allows them to resolve them in cases where a return is unlikely.